-Included in general and administrative expense is amortization expense related to a covenant not-to-compete with our founder and former majority stockholder of approximately \$32.5 (1)In 1999, we recognized \$7.6 million in restructuring charges comprised primarily of staff reduction costs.
-The pro forma income statement data give effect to: (i) the reclassification of our Class A common stock and Class L common stock into our common stock; (ii) the issuance by us of

-9,375,000 shares of common stock in this offering and the application of the net proceeds therefrom to redeem \$125.5 million aggregate principal amount of Domino's, Inc.'s outstanding 81⁄4% senior subordinated notes, resulting in a reduction of annual interest expense of approximately \$11.0 million (\$6.9 million after-tax); and (iii) the termination of our management agreement with Bain Capital Partners VI, L.P., an affiliate of our principal stockholder, resulting in the elimination of annual expenses of \$2.0 million (\$1.3 million after-tax).

-Same store sales growth is calculated on a weekly basis including only sales from stores that also had sales in the same week of the prior year but excluding sales from certain seasonal (4)locations such as stadiums and concert arenas.
+- Included in general and administrative expense is amortization expense related to a covenant not-to-compete with our founder and former majority stockholder of approximately \$32.5 (2)million, \$10.9 million and \$5.3 million in 1999, 2000 and 2001, respectively.
+In 1999, we recognized \$7.6 million in restructuring charges comprised primarily of staff reduction costs. - (3) - (4) The pro forma income statement data give effect to: (i) the reclassification of our Class A common stock and Class L common stock into our common stock; (ii) the issuance by us of shares of common stock in this offering and the application of the net proceeds therefrom to redeem \$ million aggregate principal amount of our outstanding 81⁄2% senior subordinated notes, resulting in a reduction of annual interest expense of approximately \$ million (\$ million after-tax); and (iii) the termination of our management agreement with Bain Capital Partners VI, L.P., an affiliate of our principal stockholder, resulting in the elimination of annual expenses of \$2.0 million (\$1.3 million after-tax). - Same store sales growth is calculated on a weekly basis including only sales from stores that also had sales in the same week of the prior year but excluding sales from certain seasonal locations such as stadiums and concert arenas.
 International same store sales growth is calculated similarly to domestic same store sales growth, on a constant dollar basis.
-Changes in international same store sales on a constant dollar basis reflect changes in international local currency sales.

-Includes a 51 store reduction as a result of our revised definition of a store in 2001.
+Changes in (5) international same store sales on a constant dollar basis reflect changes in international local currency sales - Includes a 51 store reduction as a result of our revised definition of a store in 2001.
 During 2001, we revised our store definition and excluded from our total store count any retail location that was open less than 52 weeks and had annual sales of less than \$100,000 from our total store count.
-Although these units are no longer included in our store counts, revenues and profits generated from these units are recognized in our operating results.
-The 1999 and 2000 store count information has not been adjusted to reflect this change in store count (5)

-methodology.
-In connection with our recapitalization in 2003, Domino's, Inc. issued and sold \$403.0 million aggregate principal amount at maturity of senior subordinated notes at a discount resulting in gross proceeds of \$400.1 million and borrowed \$610.0 million in term loans.
-We used the proceeds from the senior subordinated notes, borrowings from the term loans and cash from (6) operations to retire \$206.7 million principal amount of the then outstanding senior subordinated notes plus accrued interest and bond tender fees for \$236.9 million, repay all amounts outstanding under the previous senior credit facility, redeem all of our outstanding preferred stock for \$200.5 million and pay a dividend on our outstanding common stock of \$188.3 million.
+Although these units are no longer included in our store counts, revenues and (6) profits generated from these units are recognized in our operating results.
+The 1999 and 2000 store count information has not been adjusted to reflect this change in store count methodology. - (7) In connection with our recapitalization in 2003, we issued and sold \$403.0 million aggregate principal amount at maturity of senior subordinated notes at a discount resulting in gross proceeds of \$400.1 million and borrowed \$610.0 million in term loans.
+We used the proceeds from the senior subordinated notes, borrowings from our term loans and cash from operations to retire \$206.7 million principal amount of our then outstanding senior subordinated notes plus accrued interest and bond tender fees for \$236.9 million, repay all amounts outstanding under our previous senior credit facility, redeem all of our outstanding preferred stock for \$200.5 million and pay a dividend on our outstanding common stock of \$188.3 million.
 Additionally, we expensed \$16.4 million of related general and administrative expenses, primarily comprised of compensation expenses, wrote-off \$15.6 million of deferred financing costs to interest expense and expensed \$20.4 million of bond tender fees in other expense.
 Total recapitalization related expenses were \$52.4 million (pre-tax).
 We also recorded a \$20.4 million deferred financing cost asset.